Computing Shortest Paths among Curved Obstacles in the Plane: Computing a Shortest Path in the Relevant Visibility Graph

 We first formally define the compact diagram of $\calS'$, denoted by $\CD(\calS')$.
 We follow the terminology in \cite{ref:McAllisterA96}.
 Consider a convex splinegon $S\in\calS'$, which is contained in a Voronoi cell of $\VD(\calS')$, say $C_S$.
 For each Voronoi vertex $v$ on the boundary of $C_S$, we draw a line segment from $v$ to its closest point, say $p_v$, on $S$.
 The segment $\overline{vp_v}$ is called the {\em spoke} from $v$ to $S$ and the point $p_v$ is called the {\em spoke attachment point}.
 If the cell $C_S$ is unbounded, then there is a point on $\partial S$ whose normal does not intersect the cell boundary; we view this normal as a spoke from an infinite Voronoi vertex to $S$.
 The {\em core} of $S$ is the convex hull of all spoke attachment points on $S$.
 The {\em compact diagram} $\CD(\calS')$ is the union of all spokes and cores of the splinegons in $\calS'$ (see Fig.~\ref{fig:compactdiagram}).
 Theorem \ref{theo:compact} gives the algorithm for computing $\CD(\calS')$.

 Besides its efficient construction, the compact diagram has several advantages over the Voronoi diagram.
-Note that while the Voronoi diagram $\VD(\calS')$ has $O(n)$ high degree (but still constant) algebraic curves, the compact diagram $\CD(\calS')$ consists of only $O(h)$ line segments.
+Note that while the Voronoi diagram $\VD(\calS')$ may have $O(n)$ high degree (but still constant) algebraic curves (whose shapes depend on the boundaries of the convex splinegons of $\calS'$), the compact diagram $\CD(\calS')$ consists of only $O(h)$ line segments.
 This feature makes the compact diagram easier and more efficient to display and represent.
 In addition, for applications in which knowing only two candidates for the closest splinegons is sufficient, the original splinegons can be discarded and only the $O(h)$ segments of $\CD(\calS')$ need to be stored, using $O(h)$ instead of $O(n)$ space.
 In \cite{ref:McAllisterA96}, two applications of the compact diagram were discussed, i.e., the post-office problem and the retraction motion planning problem, in which the sites were modeled as convex polygons.
 With our results, if the sites are modeled as convex splinegons, then the corresponding post-office problem and the retraction motion planning problem can be handled similarly with the same performance as in \cite{ref:McAllisterA96}.
 Our results may also find other applications.

-\lemmaspace \begin{theorem} The compact diagram $\CD(\calS')$ of the convex splinegons in $\calS'$ can be computed in $O(h\log n)$ time, from which the Voronoi diagram $\VD(\calS')$ can be derived in an additional $O(n)$ time. \end{theorem} \lemmaspace
+\begin{theorem} The compact diagram $\CD(\calS')$ of the convex splinegons in $\calS'$ can be computed in $O(h\log n)$ time, from which the Voronoi diagram $\VD(\calS')$ can be derived in additional $O(n)$ time. \end{theorem}

 \begin{proof} We first focus on computing $\CD(\calS')$.
 For this, we generalize the corresponding algorithm in \cite{ref:McAllisterA96}.
 Given a set $\calP$ of $h$ pairwise disjoint convex polygons of totally $n$ vertices (each polygon is represented in a standard fashion), McAllister, Kirkpatrick, and Snoeyink gave an algorithm \cite{ref:McAllisterA96} for computing the compact diagram of the convex polygons of $\calP$ in $O(h\log n)$ time.
 We refer to their algorithm as the MKS algorithm.
 We first sketch the MKS algorithm and then discuss our generalization of it on the convex splinegon set $\calS'$.